shaka-project/generic-webdriver-server/backends/xboxone/README.md

 Part of the [Generic WebDriver Server][] family.

+## Supported Models

+These tools should work on Xbox One, Xbox One X, Xbox One S, Xbox Series X, and Xbox Series S devices.

+These tools will **not** work with Xbox 360 or the original Xbox devices.

 ## Prerequisites

 To use these tools, you will need:
- - Xbox One device in Dev Mode
+ - Xbox One (or One X, One S, Series X, Series S) device in Dev Mode
  - Windows 10 host
  - Visual Studio 2015 Update 3, Visual Studio 2017, or Visual Studio 2019
  - Windows 10 SDK w/ Universal Windows App Development Tools (UWP)